 - the arrangements that will be implemented to ensure the confidentiality of the telephone conversation is maintained and

-- the phone and the prisoner are able to be observed by staff at all times
+- the phone and the prisoner are always able to be observed by staff

 - staff verify that the recipient will accept the call.

-- Every prisoner who makes an outgoing telephone call may be required to meet the cost of that call or pay a fee set by the Chief Executive except where:
+- Every prisoner who makes an outgoing telephone call may be required to meet the cost of that call or pay a fee set by the Chief Executive (see [C.02.Sch.02 of phone card rates] for the current rate) except where:

-- the telephone call relates to any of the circumstances listed in section C.02.06 above, or
+- the telephone call relates to any of the circumstances listed in section [C.02.11 Prisoner access to non-PTCCS telephones] above, or

 - the welfare of the prisoner